Mietków Lake

-Mietkowskie Lake (Polish: Jezioro Mietkowskie) - is the largest lake in the Dolnośląskie Voivodeship in Poland.
+Mietków Lake (Jezioro Mietkowskie) is the largest lake in the Lower Silesian Voivodeship in Poland.
 The lake is a retention reservoir created when a dam was built on the river Bystrzyca in Mietków, about 45 kilometres south-west of Wrocław.
 Geographically the lake is located on the Świdnicka Plain; divided by the Bystrzyca Valley, located in the Bystrzyca Valley Landscape Park.
 The dam's construction began in 1974, and fully filled in 1986.
-The lake's dam has a length of 3,2 kilometres and a height of 17 metres.
+The lake's dam has a length of 3.2 kilometres and a height of 17 metres.
 The lake's bank is excavated for aggregate, deepening the lake.
 The lake's water was lowered and the lake was renovated in 2007 and 2011.